Aylin1360/Tesrifatci/README.md

 * Paste your TOKEN within main.py

 ###  TMDb
 To be able fetch information for the movies, Tesrifatci uses TMDb database.
-Visit [TBDb Developers page](https://developers.themoviedb.org/3/getting-started/introduction) and generate your key. ,/>
+Visit [TBDb Developers page] (https://developers.themoviedb.org/3/getting-started/introduction) and generate your key. />
 Then replace this line: tmdb.api_key = os.environ['API_KEY']

 ### asyncio